sylviacastroco/theteacozywebsite/README.md

 In this project, I was challenged to create a fictional tea shop website.

-[Codecademy.com](https://www.codeademy.com) provided the design spec and images.
+[Codecademy.com](https://www.codeademy.com) provided the design specs and images.

 ## Resources